-- 1) the Board has established authority limits for management which, if exceeded, will require prior Board approval; - 2) the Board has adopted a compliance procedure for the purpose of ensuring compliance with the Group's continuous disclosure obligations; and - 3) the Board has adopted a corporate governance manual which contains other policies to assist the Company to establish and maintain its governance practices.
+- 1) the Board has established authority limits for management which, if exceeded, will require prior Board approval. - the Board has adopted a compliance procedure for the purpose of ensuring compliance with the Group's continuous disclosure obligations; and - 3) the Board has adopted a corporate governance manual which contains other policies to assist the Company to establish and maintain its governance practices.

-Given that the board consists of 4 members, all members comprise the audit and risk committee, and Mr Lim and Mr Sanderson are considered to be independent.
-Mr Sakalidis and Mr Chan are not considered independent.
+Given that the board consists of members, all members comprise the audit and risk committee, and Mr. Lim and Mr. Donovan are considered to be independent.
+Mr. Sakalidis and Mr. Chan are considered independent.